clarkimusmax/c_examples/mbed_tls_verify_certs/README.md

 * Start by generating keys and certificates for a CA, server, and client:
 `./gen_certs.sh`

-* Run the included python2.7 HTTP/S server
-`python2.7 https_server.py

 * Run the server
 `./tls_server [Port]

 * Run the tls client
 `./tls_client [Address] [Port]`

 You can optionally test the client with the included Python HTTP/S server.
-The server takes no options but can be modified to change the listening port.
+The python server takes no options but can be modified to change the listening port.
 `./https_server.py`

 # TODO